Pages

 xbmc/input/linux/LinuxInputDevices.cpp

-This works when you double click, because the previous point in the second click action is very close to the second click point.
-This also works for mouses, because the previous value of the pointer is always very close to the new value of the pointer(because mouse's pointer drags on the screen and it doesn't jump).
+This drag issue is not caused when you double click, because the previous point in the second click action is very close to the second click point.
+This also works for mouses, because the previous value of the pointer is always very close to the new value of the pointer(because mouse's pointer drags on the screen and it doesn't jump - so each new value is very close to the previous one).

 I have developed an algorithm to avoid this issue: